ricardodeazambuja/SNN-Experiments/README.md

 But my guess is that changing only the input code is going to make a huge difference already because I had problems with my old input codes.

 ### 3. Ensembles and Evolutionary Algorithms
 For [my IJCNN2016 paper](https://github.com/ricardodeazambuja/IJCNN2016), I had multiple 'liquids' working in parallel generating better results than individuals ones.
-Below I presented a figure (unpublished results) that shows random generated liquids are hardly good (or bad!) in all tasks:
+Below it's a figure (unpublished results) that shows random generated liquids are hardly good (or bad!) in all tasks:
 <img src="DTW_100_individual_liquids_square_triangle_circle.png" alt="Scores for individual liquids" width="800"/>
 However, when you test them for only one task, even randomly mixing them generates a better result:
 <img src="DTW_100_different_liquids_parallel_avr.png" alt="Scores for parallel liquids  - drawing a circle task" width="800"/>